Ancient history in County Louth

 The Jumping Church and Cemetery

 Well, this Church has an interesting legend.
-A west wall of the Jumping Church also referred to as the Kildemock Bouncing Church, is supposed to have moved, or jumped, two or three feet inward during a storm in February of 1715.
+A west wall of the Jumping Church also referred to as the Kildemock Bouncing Church, is supposed to have moved, or jumped, two or three feet inward during a storm in February 1715.

 Jumping Church wall